Applications for geographical indications for non-EU products in 2025

 Impacted Products

-Rose essential oil, prepared meat, edible vegetables, prepared cereals, chestnut confectionery, honey, biscuits from specific geographical areas.
+Rose essential oil, prepared meat, edible vegetables, prepared cereals, coconut, coffee (ground and as beverage), fermented beverage, salt, clotted cream, sun-dried raisins from specific geographical areas

 What is changing?

-So far in 2025, the following applications for registration as PDOs and PGIs from non-EU countries have been received and are being assessed.
+In 2025, the following applications for registration as PDOs and PGIs from non-EU countries were received and are being assessed.
 (For those already approved, see Approved geographical indications for non-EU products in 2025.)

 Applications for registration as PDO

-- “Isparta GülyaII”, an essential oil obtained from the Isparta rose (Rosa damascena) grown in the province of Isparta in Türkiye (C/2025/1382)
+- “Isparta Gülyağı”, an essential oil obtained from the Isparta rose (Rosa damascena) grown in the province of Isparta, Türkiye (C/2025/1382)

 Applications for registration as PGI